Non-expansive bijections between unit balls of Banach spaces (A technical version with some boring proofs included): Main results

 One more notation: for every $N \in \N$ and $X_N = \spn\{g_k\}_{k \le N}$ denote $U_N$ and $\partial U_N$ the unit ball and the unit sphere of $X_N$ respectively and analogously for $Y_N = \spn\{e_k\}_{k \le N}$ denote $V_N$ and $\partial V_N$ the unit ball and the unit sphere of $Y_N$ respectively.

 \textbf{Claim}. \textit{For every $N \in \N$ and every collection $\{a_k\}_{k \le N}$ of reals with $\|\sum_{n \le N}a_n g_n\| \le 1$}

 {\it Proof of the Claim}.
-We will use the induction in $N$.
-If $N = 1$, the Claim follows from items (3) and (5) of Theorem \ref{wing-sc}.
+We will use induction on $N$.
+For $N = 1$, the Claim follows from items (4) and (6) of Theorem \ref{wing-sc}.
 Now assume the validity of the Claim for $N-1$, and let us prove it for $N$.
 At first, for every $x = \sum_{i=1}^{N}{\alpha_i g_i}$ we will show that